jenkins-infra/jenkins.io/content/blog/2010/2010-03-15-hudson-1-350-released.md

     On RPM/DEB/etc installation, don't offer the self upgrade.
 It should be done by the native package manager.
     (<a href="https://n4.nabble.com/RPM-for-Hudson-1-345-does-not-Upgrade-Automatically-tp1579580p1579580.html">report</a>)
   <li class=bug>
-    Fixed a possible lock up of agnts.
+    Fixed a possible lock up of agents.
 </ul>

 <br clear="all"/>